mighty-gerbils/gerbil/doc/guide/eval.md

   (eval '(include "~/.config/eval-test/config.scm")))
 ```

-If the configuration file only needs functions from your main program, them we're done.
+If the configuration file only needs symbols from your main program, then you already know what to do.
 But if it also needs functions from a library use provide, then you'll need to find the correct namespace.
 Let's define the library, `eval/lib.ss`:

 ```scheme
 (export #t)